g1raffi/doc/content/kubernetes/chaos-engineering/litmus/blog/litmus-blog.md

 # Chaos Engineering with Litmus

 Cloud native technologies allow us to bring supercharged architectures up and running in no time.
 Resources get smaller and more lightweight.
-Adding Infrastructure as Code and GitOps concepts we are enabled to rollout more frequent and more distributed than ever before.
+Adding Infrastructure as Code and GitOps concepts we are enabled to rollout more frequently and more distributed than ever before.
 But are we confident in our systems?
-Adding a little chaos to the mix will massively improve the confidence in the systems we build.
+When will we start building more confidence in our system?
+Acknowledging that our systems should not be fault-less but rather fault-tolerant, will adopt our view enormously.
+In this article I will present how adding a little chaos to the mix will massively improve the confidence in the systems we build.

 ## Principles of Chaos